isomerpages/scamshield/pages/faq.md

 Yes, either function can be deactivated at any time in your settings.
 To learn more visit our [setup guide](https://www.scamshield.sg/setup-guide/)

+### I can't find the option to enable call blocking and SMS filtering?

+We understand that some users are not able to find this setting.
+If you do not have the setting you can try the following:
+1. Go to Settings
+2. Got to Privacy
+3. Under Tracking
+4. Allow Apps to Request to Track and “Enable" the option
+5. If the setting is already "Enable", please "Disable" and then "Enable" it once more The call blocking and SMS filtering option should appear

 ### I have questions about the app!
 Who can I ask?

 Please feel free to email us at [scamshield@ncpc.org.sg](mailto:scamshield@ncpc.org.sg) for any queries, questions or feedback.